 How we fixed the email decay problem

-When we determined the extent of our own email list decay back in 2017, we decided that instead of cutting inactive subscribers from our list entirely, we’d use them as a learning opportunity.
+When we determined the extent of our own email list, we decided that instead of cutting inactive subscribers from our list entirely, we’d use them as a learning opportunity.

 (For example, if subscribers who rarely open one of our emails suddenly open one in higher-than-average numbers, we might be able to draw some conclusions about why it spoke to them when little else does.)

 That said, we also didn’t want those inactive subscribers skewing our test results, or keeping us from understanding the overall effectiveness of our emails.

 When we send the newsletter every week, we actually send it to two separate audience segments: one labeled active, and one labeled inactive.

 Our active segment includes only subscribers who have met at least one out of two criteria:

 - They have opened at least ONE email from us within the past three months, or